 Using alternative measures of the output gap, this paper shows that the increase in public debt in selected Caribbean countries is partially related to the ratchet effect of asymmetric fiscal deficits over successive business cycles.
-Three different estimates of the output gap for ten Caribbean countries are used to calculate structural balances for these economies.
-Fiscal policy in the Caribbean appears to be generally pro-cyclical, due in part, to the pro-cyclicality of revenue.
+Two different estimates of the output gap for ten Caribbean countries are used to calculate structural balances for these economies.
+Fiscal policy in the Caribbean appears to be generally procyclical, due in part, to the pro-cyclicality of revenue.
 Consequently, estimates of automatic fiscal stabilizers appear to be extremely low, limiting their use for countercyclical policy.
 This observation provides further support for enhanced fiscal effort to create room for countercyclical policy and to deal with the effects of inevitable natural disasters.
+We conclude that well designed fiscal rules can help to improve fiscal performance, reduce pro-cyclicality and output volatility, but could be unnecessary for virtuous governments, since the rules are endogenous, and they create incentives for creative accounting to circumvent them.